AnWeber/httpyac/examples/README.md

 Authorization: openid client_credentials local
 ```

-> To get the code from the Open ID server, a http server must be started for the Authorization Flow and Implicit Flow on port 3000 (default).
-The server is stopped immediatly after receiving the code.
-You need to configure your OpenId Provider to allow localhost:3000 as valid redirect url

 It is possible to convert the generated token into a token of another realm using [Token Exchange](https://tools.ietf.org/html/rfc8693)